15 Property Investment Tips: Lessons Learnt from Experts (2025)

 - Would ‘hands-on’ or ‘hands-off’ property projects suit you better?

-- What sort of property projects are you interested in?
+- What sort of property projects are you naturally interested in?
 For example, buy to let, buy to sell, flipping, development etc.?
 Residential property investment or commercial property investment?

 Access our selection of exclusive, high-yielding, off-market property deals and a personal consultant to guide you through your options.

-Tip 3: Consider a Contrarian Investment Strategy
+Tip 3: Consider being a Contrarian

-Iconic stock market investor Warren Buffett is reported as saying that investors should be fearful when others are greedy, and greedy when others are fearful.
+Be fearful when others are greedy, and only greedy when others are fearful

 This theory has some validity in the property market which is often considered to be cyclical.

-Tip 4: Have a Budget and Use It
+Tip 4: Have a Budget

 - Overestimate your expenses and underestimate your income.

-Tip 5: Practice the Mantra of Location, Location, Location
+Tip 5: Location, Location, Location

 Location, location, location is an often-repeated mantra in property investment and it is very true.
-Here’s why: You can improve a property relatively easily and cheaply.
-But you cannot improve its location at all.
+Here’s why:

-Tip 6: Make Use of the Data.
-Understand Prices and Rents
+Tip 6: Make Use of the Data

-Understanding the numbers is key to success in property investment.
-Getting a good handle on what current property prices are doing, are rents high or low and how they are moving, and carrying out due diligence when buying a house can really help you spot good investment opportunities.
-So ensure you:
+Understanding the numbers is key to success.
+Getting a good handle on what current property prices are doing, are rents high or low and giving a strong rental yield?

 - Use property market data.
 There are lots of property market data sources out there that collate and analyse prices and rents.

-Tip 7: Buy at the Right Price – Buy at Below Market Value
+Tip 7: Buy at the Right Price

+When investing in property, it’s crucial to buy at the right price.
 The right price to buy property at is below market value or BMV price wherever possible.
 That is, below the price a property would sell for on the open market.
 By buying below market value you maximise the chances of making a profit when you resell considerably.

 Tip 8: Do your Due Diligence

-Tip 9: Have an Exit Strategy ….
-Before You Even Invest in Property
+Tip 9: Have an Exit Strategy

-Before you put money into any property decide how you will get it out in due course.
-For example, will you sell the property?
-Will you refinance it?
-Will you transfer or give it to someone else?
+Before you put money into any property, decide how you will get it out in due course.

-Under when and in what circumstances will your exit strategy come into play?
+In what circumstances will your exit strategy come into play?

 - Will you exit after a certain number of years?